jainnielyn/100-days-of-code/log.md

 **Today's Progress**: Completed articles and search from application.py, and configure from scripts.js.

 **Thoughts** Whew... ok, it doesn't need an Einstein brain.
 Now I think, am I really learning?
 I had to google to find out I needed to use request.get.args.
 Also, doesn't CS50 give too much to the students?
 But then again, it wasn't meant to be a hardcore course; just an intro - so it makes sense.
 I guess I am still in the imposter syndrome phase...

+### Day 46: January 9, Wed

+**Today's Progress**: Fixed issue from yesterday, infobox now shows news.

+**Thoughts** The reason why this was happening yesterday is because going through the lookup takes about 4s, and I had infobox open before it could retrieve the news.
+So I nested infobox open, now it has to wait for the lookup function to complete before opening the window.
+I know, 4s is forever in today's standards, but it's good enough.
+For now.

+### Day 47: January 10, Thu

+**Today's Progress**: Completed remove markers for CS50 mashup!
+Completed some kata from codewars, levelled up to 7 gyu.

+**Thoughts** This marks the end of CS50 course for me!
+Yay~ There's actually a "final project" where you think of something to use what you've learned with, but I took CS50 just to refresh myself with coding, so I'm finished with it.
+After doing some kata on codewars, I realized I need to learn more...
+JavaScript?

+### Day 48: January 11, Fri

+**Today's Progress**: Watched some videos and completed some challenges on coderbyte.
+Completed up to lesson X on regexone.

+**Thoughts** Coderbyte, learn JS in one week.
+The basics I already knew (variables, functions, loops).
+Hit a snag on regular expressions, again.
+I've been encountering it from katas too.
+This is what I'm going to learn next.
+I like regexone because each lesson is bite-sized and easy to understand, plus there's a little exercise to solidify the knowledge.
+You could also see their solution (hopefully after you complete the exercise), and compare to yours.